hacetheworld/json-parser/README.md

 # json-parser

-this is an json parser tool which will check weather the json is correct or not
+Just put your json object inside this input and it will check weather it is correct or not